jonathan-vella/CAF-Expert-Learning-Path/README.md

 This learning path is aligned with Azure Advanced Specialization Module A aka "The Cloud Foundation" module which evaluates the use of a consistent methodology and process for Azure adoption that is aligned with customers’ expected outcomes, spanning the entire cloud adoption lifecycle.

-Azure AS Module A audit Cloud Foundation covers these 5 pillars:
+Azure Advanced Specialization Module A covers these 5 pillars:

 1. Strategy
 2. Plan